stroice/Domotic_MQTT_App/README.md

 -Insert in line 21 of file AndroidManifest.xml the google key used for google maps.

 -Insert in line 127 of file MainActivity.java the IP direction used to connect mqtt.

+-In case the MQTT network is not detected, the App may crush.